korandabit/profile/_posts/2013-12-07-dealing-with-deaf-at-the-party.md

 ---
+author: Mark Koranda
+categories:
+- Deafhood
+date: '2013-12-07 00:00:00'
+excerpt: You know when youre in a crowded room so busy its difficult to hear the person three inches from you?
+I might ask them to speak up a few times, maybe repeat themselves, but after a few times I become self-conscious.
 layout: post
+tags:
+- communication
+- culture
+- etiquette
+- language barrier
+- party
+- perspective
-title: "Dealing with Deaf at the party"
+title: Dealing with Deaf at the party
-date: 2013-12-07 20:20:02 +0000
-author: Unknown
-categories: ['Deafhood']
-tags: ['communication', 'culture', 'etiquette', 'language barrier', 'party', 'perspective']
 ---

 You know when you're in a crowded room so busy it's difficult to hear the person three inches from you?
 I might ask them to speak up a few times, maybe repeat themselves, but after a few times I become self-conscious.
 It's easier to pretend to follow along and wait until I catch the next bit.
 But then its a joke that has everyone laughing!
 Hold up, repeat it please.

 Imagine you can keep turning the volume down on your ear.
 What's Jon suddenly so serious about?
-Something funny? <!--more-->Oh shit, Tyler shouldn't have said whatever it was that he just said that made Sam hit him.* How many times would you ask a crowd to repeat something for your sake?
+Something funny?
+Oh shit, Tyler shouldn't have said whatever it was that he just said that made Sam hit him.* How many times would you ask a crowd to repeat something for your sake?
 I mean after a while isn't it better not to draw attention to yourself and be happy letting the rest enjoy themselves?
 They're your friends and it's nice to see them having fun, and they're comfortable with you watching along.

 I was made without the ear-volume problem, and grew up knowing that.
 I am absolutely amazed at my parents and other Deaf's tolerance at this natural awkwardness: It's not Jon and Tyler's fault they socialize verbally, and even if God-bless-em they could sign, it's nobody's fault that simultaneous production in speech and sign language is a pain in the ass.
 (Gold prize to the hearing signer that can capture the pun of an English joke in ASL on the fly.)